sf-wdi-24/modules/week-01-controlling-the-dom/day-04/module-02/readme.md

 When you click the button...

-1. prevent the default link behavior, and print "Clicked!" to the console.
+1. Prevent the default link behavior, and print "Clicked!" to the console.
-2. use `$(this)` to change the text of the link to say "1".
+2. Use `$(this)` to change the text of the link to say "1".
 3. Display the number of times the link has been clicked.
 If I click it again it should say "2".

 # Exercises